MichaelKleemoff/MichaelKleemoff/README.md

 - 💻 I’m interested in becoming a full-stack software engineer.
 - 📚 I’m currently enrolled at the [Pursuit Fellowship](https://www.pursuit.org/) PERN full-stack software engineering program located at *47-10 Austell Pl, 2nd floor, Long Island City, NY.*
 - 🌐 I’m looking to network and collaborate on building full-stack web applications.
+- I would like to work with talented and passionate youth who are interested in tech to facilitate their dreams of breaking into the software engineering.

 **👨🏽‍💻 My technologies:**